A Guide To Auctioning Your Home

 Your sales agent will also be able to help you set a reserve price for the auction.
 A reserve price is the minimum you are prepared to sell your property for and is not disclosed to prospective buyers prior to the auction taking place.

 What happens on auction day?

 On the day of the auction, prospective buyers will register and bid for your home.
 The property will be sold under the auctioneer’s hammer to the person who makes the highest bid (once reserve has been met).
 Once you have a winner, they will hand over a deposit (usually 10 per cent of the sale price) on the spot and then sign the contract.

 In some instances, the highest bid may fall below your reserve price.
 In this case, the property will be passed in and you’ll need to discuss with your agent whether to negotiate on price with the buyer who made the highest bid or put your property back on the market.

-Organising an auction for your home can be a great way to maximise your sale price, however you'll need expert help and professional guidance to do it right.
+Organising an auction for your home can be a great way to maximize your sale price, however, you’ll need expert help and professional guidance to do it right.
 Talk to the team at Laing+Simmons about how we can help you auction your property.